motilals/fabzero/documentation.md

 -*do not forget to 'save' changes and go to "Source control", (Ctrl+Shift+G) and commit changes (after giving a relevant descriptive message), before pushing the file for upload.*

-Also download **Gitbash** software and update email address and user name by giving the following commands **git config --global user.email "motilal.sarma@stpi.in"** **git config --global user.name "Laimayum Motilal Sharma"**
+Also download **Gitbash** software and update email address and name by giving the following commands **git config --global user.email "motilal.sarma@stpi.in"** **git config --global user.name "Laimayum Motilal Sharma"**